DCoderJack/ContactForm-MERN/README.md

 # Contact Form with Guitar Instructional video for students / learners with reactions like facebook
-# We have used React - Frontend with Context, MongoDB, Express Js, Node Js for Backend
+# React - Frontend with Context, MongoDB, Express Js, Node Js for Backend

 # Available Scripts / Commands to run the React FrontEnd & BackEnd